App

 }

-, which contains the old version (an integer) of the app the user has run before
+, which contains the old version number of the app the user ran before